The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: Computation of

-Therefore, $u_{1,2}^*[\mathcal{Z}_{g,2}^{1,2}]^2$ has order $(4g+2)(g+1)$, thanks to the previous Lemma, and the relation is generated by those in the statement.
-A similar argument works in degrees greater than 2. \end{proof} \begin{theorem} Let $\charac g>2g$.
-Then, $\mathrm{CH}^*(\mathcal{H}_{g,2})$ is generated by the classes of $\psi_1$, $\mathcal{W}_{g,2}^1$ and $\mathcal{Z}_{g,2}^{1,2}$, and the subgroup of relations is generated by \begingroup \endgroup \end{theorem} \begin{proof} We already know that those are the generators, and that the relations in degree 1 are multiples of the first relation in the statement.
-Moreover, we already know that those are indeed relations.
+\end{lemma} \begin{proof} It follows immediately from the localization sequence and Corollary~\ref{cor:ChowHg1geometricbase}. \end{proof} \begin{theorem} Let $\charac k>2g$.
+Then, $\mathrm{CH}^*(\cH_{g,2})$ is generated by the classes of $\cW_{g,2}^1$, $\cZ_{g,2}^{1,2}$ and $\psi_1$, and the ideal of relations is generated by \end{theorem} \begin{proof} We already know that those are the generators, and that every relation in degree 1 is a multiple of the first row in the statement.
+Moreover, by Section~\ref{sec: generators Chow}, we already know that all the relations above hold.